djeada/Linux-Notes/notes/files_and_dirs.md

+## Files and dirs

+Are you ready to dive deeper into the Linux file system and learn how to navigate and manipulate files and directories like a pro?
+In this article, we'll cover the basics of absolute and relative paths, and how to use commands like `pwd`, `cd`, and `ls` to move around the file system.
+We'll also introduce the concept of expansion and globs.
+By the end of this article, you'll have a solid foundation for exploring and managing the Linux file system with confidence.

 ## Absolute and Relative Paths

 A  path is a way to specify the location of a file or directory.
 There are two ways to specify a path: